LloydN01/Student-Quiz-Server/README.md

 2. Open new terminals.
 You will need one terminal for the TM, and one each for the QBs.
    Each directory also contains a readme reiterating these ideas.

+For pythonTester() to work in QB.java, python3 needs to be installed on device

 ## TM

 1. Change directory to TM: `cd TM`